 A key feature of the SDDP algorithm is its capability to leverage the structure of the underlying stochastic process in defining the cost-to-go functions and the corresponding SDDP subproblems.
 For example, we only need to create one SDDP subproblem per stage in the case of stage-wise independence \citep{pereira1991multi}, and one subproblem per stage and MC state in the case when the stage-wise dependence structure is modeled by an MC \citep{bonnans2012energy,philpott2012dynamic}.
 In what follows, we describe the SDDP subproblems for formulation~\eqref{mod:aggregated} based on the MC structure and the employed transformation.

-First, we observe that if the first-stage integer variables $\za$ do not exist, then thanks to the Markovian nature of the stochastic process, instead of defining one subproblem for each node $n\in \nodes$, we can have one subproblem defined for each stage $t\in \horizon$ and MC state $m_t\in \markov_t$, that is, all nodes $n \in \staget$ with $m_t(n)= m_t$ will share the same cost-to-go function \citep{philpott2012dynamic}.
+First, we observe that if the first-stage integer variables $\za$ do not exist, instead of defining one subproblem for each node $n\in \nodes$, we can have one subproblem defined for each stage $t\in \horizon$ and MC state $m_t\in \markov_t$, that is, all nodes $n \in \staget$ with $m_t(n)= m_t$ share the same cost-to-go function \citep{philpott2012dynamic}, thanks to the Markovian nature of the stochastic process.
 However, this might not be the case when we consider the aggregated variables $\za$ because cost-to-go functions with the same MC state might be associated with different aggregated variables depending on the chosen transformation.
-In such a case, the cost-to-go functions are defined over two different sets of variables and, thus, the set of variables and constraints corresponding to the optimization problems are different.
-To see this, consider two different nodes $n,n'\in \staget$ with the same MC state (i.e., $m_t(n) = m_t(n') = m_t$) but with different sets of (aggregated) integer variables $\za$ (i.e., $\phi_t(n)\neq \phi_t(n')$), then we need to define two separate SDDP subproblems for $n$ and $n'$.
-In other words, we can only define the same SDDP subproblem for two different nodes $n,n'\in \staget$ if they correspond to the same MC state (i.e., $m_t(n)=m_t(n')$) \emph{and} the same transformed variables (i.e., $\phi_t(n) = \phi_t(n')$).
+In such a case, the cost-to-go functions are defined over two different sets of variables.
+To see this, consider two nodes $n,n'\in \staget$ with the same MC state (i.e., $m_t(n) = m_t(n') = m_t$) but with different sets of (aggregated) integer variables $\za$ (i.e., $\phi_t(n)\neq \phi_t(n')$), then we need to define two separate SDDP subproblems for $n$ and $n'$.
+In other words, we can only define the same SDDP subproblem for two nodes $n,n'\in \staget$ if they correspond to the same MC state (i.e., $m_t(n)=m_t(n')$) \emph{and} the same aggregated variables (i.e., $\phi_t(n) = \phi_t(n')$).
 In the following example we use a policy graph---a concept introduced by \cite{dowson2020policy}---that represents the relationship between SDDP subproblems.
 Note that the policy graphs for \eqref{mod:aggregated} are constructed based on the MC transition graph and the chosen transformation.